This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Ownership Costs

-Owning a Deer Head Chihuahua comes with both initial and ongoing costs that you’ll need to plan for.
+Owning a Deer Head Chihuahua comes with real costs — both upfront and over time.

 Initial and Ongoing Expenses